 Interest Expense.
-The increase in 2016 compared to 2015 is primarily due to increased debt levels through borrowings on our term loan facility and revolving credit facility, primarily to finance acquisitions.
-The increase in 2015 compared to 2014 is primarily due to increased debt levels through borrowings on our existing revolving credit facility.
+The increase in 2017 compared to 2016, and 2016 to 2015 is primarily due to increased debt levels through borrowings on our term loan facility and revolving credit facility, primarily to finance the TAP acquisition.

 Equity in loss of other affiliates.
-Increased losses at Eicher-Polaris Private Limited (EPPL) related to continued operating activities related to the production of the jointly-developed MultixTM personal vehicle, which is specifically designed to satisfy the varied transportation needs of consumers in India.
-During 2015, EPPL began production of the Multix vehicle.
+Reflects losses at Eicher-Polaris Private Limited (EPPL) related to continued operating activities associated with the production of the MultixTM personal vehicle.
 We have recorded our proportionate 50 percent share of EPPL losses.

 Other expense, net.
-The change primarily relates to foreign currency exchange rate movements and the corresponding effects on foreign currency transactions, currency hedging positions and balance sheet positions related to our foreign subsidiaries from period to period.
+The change primarily relates to foreign currency exchange rate movements and the corresponding effects on foreign currency transactions, currency hedging positions and balance sheet positions related to our foreign subsidiaries from period to period, a first quarter impairment of a cost method investment recorded due to the wind down of Victory Motorcycles, and a subsequent fourth quarter gain on a sale of the previously impaired investment.

 Provision for income taxes.
-The income tax rate for 2016 was 32.0% as compared with 33.6% and 35.1% in 2015 and 2014, respectively.
+The income tax rate for 2017 was 45.9% as compared with 32.0% and 33.6% in 2016 and 2015, respectively.
+The higher income tax rate for 2017, compared with 2016 was due to \$55.4 million of charges, primarily related to a non-cash write-down of deferred tax assets as a result of the passing of the U.S. tax reform bill in the fourth quarter of 2017, offset by favorable changes related to share-based payment accounting, ASU No. 2016-09, and the related excess tax benefits now recognized as a reduction to income tax expense.
 The lower income tax rate for 2016, compared with 2015 was primarily due to the decrease in 2016 pretax income, as the beneficial impact of discrete items increases with lower pretax earnings.
-The lower income tax rate for 2015 as compared to 2014 was primarily due to tax benefits recorded related to research and development credits from the filing of our 2014 federal income tax return and other amended returns.
-The favorable impact, net of related tax reserves in 2015, totaled approximately \$10.0 million.
-For 2016, 2015 and 2014, the income tax provision was positively impacted by the United States Congress extending and permanently enacting the research and development income tax credit.
+For 2017, 2016 and 2015, the income tax provision was positively impacted by the United States Congress extending and permanently enacting the research and development income tax credit.